rommel-rodriguez/acme_encounters/README.md

     which is the desired output table.

 ## Approach
+Some basic assumptions were made and some common error were handled
+### Assumptions:

+    - The input file follows the same format that the provided
+    - There will not be repeated entries in the file for the same user
+### Handling of common error:

+    - Input-file-related errors were somewhat handled, specific handling of FileNotFound, skipped specific handling of permission related error , tho they are still reported to the user and terminate the program.
+    - Skip processing of lines of input file that are blank
+    - Skip addition of entries that raise any kind of exception while processing

 ## Methodology
 - Agile practices were used when developing this program, with focus on testing by providing as test harness wth a test skeleton of the expected functionality of initial prototype functions.

-- The program was continously tested after merges from feature branchs using the test harness as well as the sample and dummy files.

 - The GIT program was used for source control, always with a 'dev' branch that was forked when needed for feature-specific development, when ready they were merged back to dev, then dev was merged back to main.
 Only the main branch and version tags were pushed to the remote.

 - Specific-feature branchs were rebased as needed when other feature branchs were successfuly merged to dev.

+- The code was refactored a few times to improve maintainability and readability

+- The code refactored code was then tested after the feature-branch merge

+- The program was continously tested after merges from feature branchs using the test harness as well as the sample and dummy files.